NethServer/ns8-core/core/api-moduled/README.md

 Format description:

-- The `claims` attribute is a copy of JWT claims
+- The `claims` attribute is a copy of JWT claims.
+The `claims.scope` attribute is used for authorization checks, as explained in the next section.
 - JWT itself is returned as a string in the `token` attribute
 - `expire` timestamp corresponds to the JWT `exp` date